Trump speech to project optimism at time of bitter division

 But they said Trump sees the speech as an opportunity to talk about moving the country ahead, contrast his vision with Democrats’ and try to make the case to voters that he deserves four more years in the White House.

+“We’re really looking to giving a very, very positive message,” Trump told reporters Sunday during a Super Bowl watch party.

-“This has been a very partisan process and this is an opportunity for him to unify the country around opportunities for all Americans,” said White House spokeswoman Jessica Ditto.
+“This has been a very partisan process and this is an opportunity for him to unify the country around opportunities for all Americans,” added White House spokeswoman Jessica Ditto.

 Trump will spend much of the speech highlighting the economy’s strength, including the low employment rate, stressing how it has helped blue-collar workers and the middle class.
 A focus will be the new trade agreements he has negotiated, including his phase-one deal with China and the United States-Mexico-Canada agreement he signed last week.